DanielTockan/Skii/README.md

 - What pages were needed on the frontend, and how they would interact with the API
 - What the stretch goals for the project were, and thinking ahead particularly about how the models would be impacted to support those
 - What external libraries would be implemented
+- Wireframing and decisions on the layout and design of the app were tackled after the back-end was complete

 The thorough approach takrn towards planning was vital in ensuring that all group members understood how the app would function at a fundamental level.
 It provided transparency to the deliverables that needed to be complete, giving us a baseline to track progress against.
 Most importantly, it made writing our code much simpler as less retrospective changes were necessary.